jax-ml/jax/docs/tutorials/thinking-in-jax.md

 JAX has built-in support for objects that look like dictionaries (dicts) of arrays, or lists of lists of dicts, or other nested structures — they are called JAX pytrees (also known as nests, or just trees).
 In the context of machine learning, a pytree can contain model parameters, dataset entries, and reinforcement learning agent observations.

 Below is an example of a simple pytree.
-In JAX, you can use `jax.tree_*`, to extract the flattened leaves from the trees, as demonstrated here:
+In JAX, you can use {func}`jax.tree_util.tree_leaves`, to extract the flattened leaves from the trees, as demonstrated here:

 ```{code-cell}
 example_trees = [